What is a deed?

 Deed Without Warranties

-A deed without warranties is just that—a conveyance of real property without warranties, express or implied, as to any matters whatsoever.
-This is a sample no-warranties conveyance clause: "Grantor, for the consideration and subject to the Reservations from Conveyance and Exceptions to Conveyance and Warranty, grants, sells, and conveys to Grantee the Property, together with all and singular the rights and appurtenances thereto in any way belonging, to have and to hold it to Grantee and Grantee's heirs, executors, administrators, successors, and assigns forever, without express or implied warranty.
-All warranties that might arise by common law as well as the warranties in section 5.023 of the Texas Property Code (or its successor) are excluded."
+A deed without warranties is just that-a conveyance of real property without warranties, express or implied, as to any matters whatsoever.
+If one is the seller, then one cannot be too careful in assuring that all warranties are excluded.
+This is a sample no-warranties conveyance clause: “Grantor, for the consideration and subject to the Reservations from Conveyance and Exceptions to Conveyance and Warranty, grants, sells, and conveys to Grantee the Property, together with all and singular the rights and appurtenances thereto in any way belonging, to have and to hold it to Grantee and Grantee’s heirs, executors, administrators, successors, and assigns forever, without express or implied warranty.
+All covenants and warranties that might arise by common law as well as the statutory implied covenants contained in Section 5.023 of the Texas Property Code are excluded and disclaimed.”

 Why would anyone make or accept such a conveyance?
-The usual case is when the parties are unsure as to the extent of the grantor's interest, and/or if the grantor is willing to enter into the conveyance only on the condition that there is no liability for doing so.
+The usual case is when the parties are unsure as to the extent of the grantor’s interest, or if the grantor is willing to enter into the conveyance only on the condition that there is no liability for doing so.
 A deed without warranties may transfer the entire interest in a certain property, or it may not.
 The parties assume the risk of this uncertainty.
 A deed without warranties is therefore considered a lower form of deed, but it nevertheless is effective in transferring title.
+As a form of transfer, it is certainly superior to a quitclaim, discussed next.

 Assumption deeds are general or special warranty deeds of the usual type.
 The difference is that assumption deeds expressly provide, as part of the consideration, that the grantee will assume liability for existing indebtedness and promise to discharge one or more existing liens against the property.
 The consideration clause in an assumption deed might read as follows: